Slide

 About

-Helmy Faber is a Registered Educational Psychologist with the SPS and the only Postgraduate Certified Dyscalculia Diagnostician in Singapore.
-She is the author of several educational books, including The Math Handbook (2017) and Code Green on Dyscalculia (2021).
-She has over twenty years of experience working with students who have learning and/or developmental disorders in local and international schools, including dyslexia, dyscalculia, ADHD, and ASD.
+Helmy Faber is a Registered Educational Psychologist with the Singapore Psychological Society and the only Postgraduate Certified Dyscalculia Diagnostician in Singapore.
+She is the author of several educational books, including The Math Handbook and Code Green on Dyscalculia and co-author of Living with Dyscalculia.
+She brings over twenty years of experience supporting students with diverse learning needs, including dyslexia, dyscalculia, ADHD, and ASD, in both local and international schools.

 Range of Psycho-Educational Assessments and Interventions: